arunwagle/DemoRepo/clients/Mizuho/Reporting/src/main/bin/scripts/moveToCloud/README.md

 You can refer to [moveToCloud readme](https://www.ibm.com/support/knowledgecenter/en/SS6NHC/com.ibm.swg.im.dashdb.doc/learn_how/moveToCloud_readme.html) for details on the script.

 # Run
-All data needed to run are generated under the target folder. **Please refer to setup section before running the script.**
+All data needed to run are generated under the target folder.

+**Note: Please refer to setup section before running the script.**

 * Run ./prepare.sh.
 This prepares the environmen
 * Run ./run.sh.
 The script does the following